One man dead after shooting on Snipe Street, police say

 BATON ROUGE — One person was killed in a shooting late Saturday evening.

-According to the Baton Rouge Police Department, the shooting occurred on Snipe Street near Scenic Highway.
+According to the Baton Rouge Police Department, the shooting occurred on Snipe Street near Scenic Highway just one street over from where two people were shot Saturday afternoon.
+The two shootings are not related.

 The victim died at the scene was identified as 28-year-old Ron Clark Jr.